Caesars Sportsbook Promo Code WTOPDYW: Get 10 100% Profit Boosts for NBA, March Madness - WTOP News

 |LAL +118 / HOU -140

-Ready to get in on the action before Monday’s games tip off?
-Claiming your welcome offer is a quick and straightforward process.
-Follow these simple steps to unlock your bonus:
+Unlocking this massive welcome offer ahead of tonight’s 9:30 PM EDT tip-off between the Los Angeles Lakers and Houston Rockets is a quick and straightforward process.
+Follow these simple steps to claim your bonus before the action begins:

+- Download the Caesars App: Start by downloading the official Caesars sportsbook app to your preferred mobile device.

-- Register an Account: Create and register a new account by providing your standard personal information to verify your identity.
+- Create and Register an Account: Open the app and sign up by providing standard personal information, such as your name, date of birth, and email address, to verify your identity.

-- Enter the Promo Code: During the registration process, be sure to enter the promo code WTOPDYW to officially opt into the promotion.
+- Enter the Promo Code: During the registration process, make sure to explicitly enter the Caesars promo code WTOPDYW to link the welcome offer to your new profile.

-- Make a Deposit: Add funds to your new sportsbook wallet using one of the available secure deposit methods.
+- Make a Deposit: Once your account is verified, fund your bankroll by making a deposit using one of the sportsbook’s secure methods.

-- Place Your First Wager: Navigate to the NBA betting markets and place your first cash wager of $1 or more.
+- Place Your First Wager: Navigate to the NBA markets and place your first cash wager of $1 or more.
+Whether you are betting on the Lakers, the Rockets, or any other matchup on the slate, this initial bet acts as your trigger for the bonus.